It's certainly fashionable, we know we need it, but what exactly is resilience?

 • Support athletes in their challenge appraisal mindset, this is especially pertinent for younger players less experienced in the natural adversity of sport.

-• Institute and deliver coaching practices that emphasise and optimise the intrinsic motivation of the athlete.
+• Institute and deliver coaching practices that emphasise and optimise the intrinsic motivation

 • Structure developmental activities that emphasise core competencies and integrate stretch activities to simultaneously develop skills without damaging confidence.